A Generalized Richardson Number Diagnostic for Turbulence in the Free Atmosphere: Results

 \subsection{Seasonal variability}

-Seasonal verification for MOG turbulence using an EDR threshold of 0.20~$\mathrm{m}^{2/3} \mathrm{s}^{-1}$ (Fig.~\ref{fig:fig5}) reveals a clear annual cycle in the predictive skill of the diagnostics.
+Seasonal verification for MOG turbulence using an EDR threshold of 0.20~$\mathrm{m}^{2/3} \mathrm{s}^{-1}$ (Fig.~\ref{fig:fig7}) reveals a clear annual cycle in the diagnostic skill.
 The highest AUC values occur during Northern Hemisphere winter (December--January--February, DJF), when wind shear is more frequent due to the enhanced jet stream and storm-track activity, conditions typically associated with increased clear-air turbulence occurrence.
 In contrast, the lowest skill is found in summer (June--July--August, JJA), with AUC values reduced by approximately 0.04 for $Ri_{\mathrm{new}}$, 0.06 for $Ri_{\mathrm{old}}$, and 0.05 for TI1 relative to winter.
 Spring (March--April--May, MAM) and autumn (September--October--November, SON) exhibit intermediate and nearly identical skill, remaining closer to winter than to summer.
-Sensitivity analyses using different EDR thresholds indicate that the predictive skill of the diagnostics during winter remains similar, whereas larger variations are observed in summer as the EDR threshold increases (Figs.~\ref{fig:fig5A} and \ref{fig:fig6A}).
-Despite these seasonal variations in atmospheric conditions, the relative ranking of the diagnostics remains unchanged: $Ri_{\mathrm{new}}$ consistently provides the highest predictive skill, followed by TI1 and then $Ri_{\mathrm{old}}$.
+Sensitivity analyses using different EDR thresholds indicate that the diagnostic skill during winter remains similar, whereas larger variations are observed in summer as the EDR threshold increases (Figs.~\ref{fig:fig7A} and \ref{fig:fig8A}).
+Despite these seasonal variations in atmospheric conditions, the relative ranking of the diagnostics remains unchanged: $Ri_{\mathrm{new}}$ consistently provides the highest diagnostic skill, followed by TI1 and then $Ri_{\mathrm{old}}$.

 In all seasons, $K_{mh}/K_{mv}=5000$ yields the highest AUC and TSS values and remains the best-performing choice (Table~\ref{tab:tab5}).
 The magnitude of improvement relative to $Ri_{\mathrm{old}}$ varies slightly with season, with the largest increase in TSS occurring in summer, when the overall diagnostic skill is weakest, and smaller increases in winter, spring, and autumn.
 This seasonal dependence is physically consistent.
 In winter, strong vertical wind shear associated with the jet stream is likely the dominant driver of upper-level turbulence, so the added horizontal-shear terms in $Ri_{\mathrm{new}}$ may provide a more modest benefit.
 In summer, gravity waves associated with deep convection and other sources may contribute to turbulence through the generation of large spatial gradients, potentially increasing the relevance of the horizontal-shear component.
 Consequently, the improvement provided by $Ri_{\mathrm{new}}$ is more pronounced in summer than in other seasons.
 Seasonal variations in the optimal index thresholds are also evident: the TI1 threshold increases from summer to winter, while those for $Ri_{\mathrm{old}}$ and $Ri_{\mathrm{new}}$ decrease, with larger variability observed for TI1 index (Table~\ref{tab:tab5}).